 The Rev. Jonathan C. Augustine, J.D., M.Div.

 An accomplished author, Rev. Augustine’s scholarly publications appear in numerous professional journals around the United States.
 He received the William & Carolyn Anderson Applied Theology Writing Award for his law & religion article published in the Southern California Interdisciplinary Law Journal.
 His written scholarship has also been cited by the Louisiana Supreme Court in published opinion.
 Rev. Augustine is also the author of “Sometimes Seeing is Believing: Reflections on Faith & the Black Family Because of the Obamas,” published in Mr. President: Interfaith Perspectives on the Historic Presidency of Barack H. Obama (2016) and The Keys Are Being Passed: Race, Law Religion & the Legacy of the Civil Rights Movement (2014), a book celebrating the 50th anniversary of the American Civil Rights Movement and showing its connection with contemporary society.
 The book has been featured at major events, including, the Congressional Black Caucus Annual Legislative Conference, Southern Christian Leadership Conference National Convention, Essence Music Festival, and the Harlem Fine Arts Festival at Martha’s Vineyard.
+His most recent publication, featured in the Richmond Public Interest Law Review, honors the 50th anniversary assassination of the Reverend Dr. Martin Luther King, Jr., connecting King’s Letter From Birmingham Jail with the Daniel 3 narrative of civil disobedience and the contemporary Black Lives Matter Movement.

 Rev. Augustine is a former civil rights litigator who previously served in the administration of Louisiana’s 55th govern